 Front Matter / Copyright Page

-Self-Publishing Basics: The Copyright Page - Joel Friedlander
+Self-Publishing Basics: The Copyright Page (article) - Joel Friedlander

 You know the page(s) in a book with all the fine print about publication information?
 That’s called the front matter (or back matter if it’s in the back).

 If you’re self publishing your own book, this front matter isn’t strictly required (though I highly encourage you to include it).

 The front matter of a book should include at least the following information:

 - A copyright notice for your product.
 While in some countries copyright is free and automatic, it’s still important to mention it in writing.

 Copyright © <insert year of first publication here> by <insert owner of copyright here> All rights reserved.

 - A Trademark (TM) notice for any content you have a trademark registered for.
 Only include this if you actually purchased a trademark!